TrademarkTrademark

 Work the math with your own two numbers: resources under management and runs per month.

-The honest version of this comparison: RUM punishes large, stable estates; run-based pricing punishes nothing-but-churn workloads.
-If you manage a big inventory that changes infrequently — the most common platform-team profile — run-based pricing wins decisively.
+RUM punishes large, stable estates; run-based pricing punishes nothing-but-churn workloads.
+If you manage a big inventory that changes infrequently, the most common platform-team profile, run-based pricing wins decisively.
 If you run constantly against a tiny estate, model both before assuming.

 Three second-order effects that don't show up in the headline rate:

 • Drift detection is free on Scalr.
 Scheduled drift checks don't consume billable runs, and they're available on every tier.
-On HCP Terraform, drift detection and continuous validation aren't available at all on the free tier or Essentials — they require Standard or Premium.
+On HCP Terraform, health assessments (drift detection and continuous validation) are a paid capability gated to higher tiers rather than something every plan includes.

 • Failed checks don't bill.
 On Scalr, runs that fail at pre-init, Checkov scanning, or pre-plan OPA checks aren't billable.
 You don't pay to find out a change violates policy.